shaloo/docs.arcana/docs/concepts/anwallet/walletntwkswitchmode.md

 ### Network Switching: `alwaysVisible=true`

-By default, `alwaysVisible=true`.
-If the app developer uses this default setting then the wallet UI shows up right after a user authenticates.
-The wallet can be minimized by clicking on the 'x' icon in the top right of the wallet screen but the wallet is always visible in the app's context.
-To switch the network displayed in the wallet UI, a user can simply click on the drop-down list and select an entry from the list to change the network.
-The app developer can programmatically use [[web-auth-usage-guide#switching-chains | `wallet_addEthereumChain`]] and [[web-auth-usage-guide#switching-chains | `wallet_switchEthereumChain`]] methods to add and switch to a supported blockchain network preferred by the app.
-When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch takes effect.
+By default, `alwaysVisible=true` when a new `AuthProvider` is instantiated during the integration of the app with the {{config.extra.arcana.sdk_name}}.
+With this default setting the wallet UI is displayed right after a user authenticates in the minimized state.
+Users can click on it to bring up the maximized wallet.
+Minimized or maximized, `alwaysVisible=true` ensures that the wallet is always visible in the app's context.
+To switch the network displayed in the wallet, the user can simply click on the drop-down list and select an entry from the list to change the network.

+Another way to switch the wallet network is when the app developer programmatically adds it by calling [[web-auth-usage-guide#switching-chains | `wallet_addEthereumChain`]] and [[web-auth-usage-guide#switching-chains | `wallet_switchEthereumChain`]] methods.
+When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch actually takes effect.

 ### Network Switching:`alwaysVisible=false`